dfelinto/blender-manual/manual/modeling/surfaces/editing/surface.rst

 However, with surfaces there are some selections that cannot be duplicated, in which case they will just be placed in move mode...
-In fact, only selections forming a *single* valid sub-grid are copiable; let us see this in practice:
+In fact, only selections forming a *single* valid sub-grid are copyable; let us see this in practice:

 - You can copy a single control point.
   From it, you will be able to "extrude" a "surface curve" along the U axis,